adityam/filter/README.md

 [http://modules.contextgarden.net/filter](http://modules.contextgarden.net/filter)
 and unzip it either `$TEXMFHOME` or `$TEXMFLOCAL`.
 Run

-    mktexlsr
+    mtxrun --generate

 and

-    mtxrun --generate
+    mktexlsr

-to refresh the TeX file database (for MkII and MkIV, respectively).
+to refresh the TeX file database (for MkIV and MkII, respectively).
 If everything went well

-    kpsewhich t-filter.mkii
+    luatools t-filter.mkiv

 will return the path where you stored the file.

 Unfortunately, that is not enough.
 For the module to work, TeX must be able to call an external program.
 This feature is a potential security risk and is disabled by default on most TeX distributions.
-To enable this feature, set
+To enable this feature in MkII, set

     shell_escape=t